Additional Contact Initialization Options for Small-Sliding Contact in Abaqus/Standard

 may want to specify the correct secondary-main roles (Main and Secondary Surface Roles of a Contact Formulation).

-can read the spatially varying clearances or overclosures for a contact pair or
+option to specify spatially varying clearances or overclosures for contact

 Specifying the Surface Normal for the Contact Calculations